Skip to main content

 • ctx (class: Context): Current browser context

-• on_event_received(id, payload, ctx) Listens to other actions and triggers, once the other actions has been triggered successfully.
+• on_event_received(id, payload, ctx) Listens to other actions and triggers once the other action has been triggered.
 This hook follows the fire and forget principle.
 Useful for e.g. a post-merge hook.

 Arguments

-• id (str): The id of the event, that has been triggered.
-This is usually the action id.
+• id (str): The id of the event that has been triggered

 • ctx (class: Context): Current context